 Learn more about positive dog training classes in Force Free Dog Trainer Tips from an Expert.

 Like any training routine, it takes time and patience.
-Your dog will not stop digging right away, but if you keep working with him and provide a positive alternative to digging behavior modification, your dog will learn better behaviors.
+Your dog will not stop digging right away, but if you keep working with him and provide a positive alternative to digging behaviour modification, your dog will learn better behaviours.

-If you feel frustrated, take a break from your dog digs.
-Stay the course, track the data, and you'll find the right solution how to stop your dog from digging.
+If you feel frustrated, stay the course, track the data, and you'll find the right solution for how to stop your dog from digging.